v

 Sandra Hasser Bennett was born and raised in St. Louis, MO and received a B. A. in

 Management from Webster College.
-She became interested in historical research and
+She became interested in historical research and oral

-many directions.
+directions.

 Sandra has written book reviews for the International Migration Review, a scholarly